 M40 NeurSurg 805 Neurosurgery

-The goal is to provide an overview of neurological surgery.
+The goal of this elective is to provide an overview of neurological surgery.
 The fourth-year medical student will participate in patient work-ups, pre-, intra- and postoperative care, and diagnostic procedures.
 Students will also scrub in cases with senior-level and chief residents assisting with neurosurgical procedures and observing the more critical portions of these procedures.
 It is expected that they will learn how to perform basic neurosurgical procedures such as lumbar punctures, ICP monitor placement, and ventricular drain placement.
 Fourth-year medical students are encouraged to participate in Grand Rounds, Neurosurgery Resident Curriculum conference, and Journal Club with the neurosurgery residents.
 At least one day/week is spent in an outpatient neurosurgery office setting.
-A week spent on the pediatric service at St. Louis Children's Hospital is also strongly encouraged as a component of this fourth-year elective.
+A week spent on the pediatric service at St. Louis Children's Hospital is a component of this fourth-year elective.